YuraPelehatiy/react-native-plain-calendar/README.md

 ## Usage

-The simplest usage of this calendar component
+The simplest usage of this calendar component.
+This library hasn't got any required props, so to use it just import `Calendar` component

 ```javascript
 import React from 'react';